 Specifically, she’ll study three different oncogenic addiction cell line models in order to investigate the re-replication pathway and its involvement in growth dependency and inhibition by use of specific TKIs with/without CHEK1, CHEK2, CHEK1/CHEK2 and NADD8 inhibitors in three different scenarios (mtEGFR, mtKRAS, FGFR2 amplifaction) using 11 cell lines with the corresponding mutation profiles.

-Dr. Rosell says highly skilled in laboratory techniques and is an intelligent, hard-working person.
+Dr. Rosell says she is highly skilled in laboratory techniques and is an intelligent, hard-working person.